-A 20% tuition discount automatically applies for the Primarily Math summer courses, and teachers can apply for additional NMSSI Fellowships to further reduce the costs.
+A 20% tuition discount automatically applies for the Primarily Math summer courses, and teachers can apply for additional NMSSI Fellowships in March to further reduce the costs.

 Strengthening Math Education in K-3

 Primarily Math began as one component of NebraskaMATH, a $9.2 million Math Science Partnership to UNL from the National Science Foundation (NSF).
 The goal of Primarily Math is to strengthen kindergarten to third-grade teachers’ mathematical and pedagogical knowledge for teaching and their professional interactions with other teachers in their schools, while improving attitudes toward the teaching and learning of mathematics.
 Teachers earn a K-3 Mathematics Specialist Certificate from UNL upon completion of the 18-hour graduate program.
 To date, more than 450 teachers have completed the program.

 The original proposal to NSF only anticipated serving 120 teachers but because of substantial demand for the Primarily Math program, NebraskaMATH leadership worked to reallocate resources and extended the opportunity to more teachers.
 In 2012, districts such as Blair and Papillion-La Vista requested the program be opened to more teachers.